TeemuKoivisto/simple-gatsby-typescript-blog-infra/README.md

 You should have an AWS account with *admin* permissions.
 Yes, scary I know but eh...

-Then use that AWS profile locally, I've made instructions here: xxx

 Using sceptre however is super simple, for creating the stack you'll need only to launch it with:
 1. `sceptre launch-env <env>` where env could be `dev`.
 2. Wait until the stack creation finishes.

-xxx give github repo as parameter? or the s3 bucket where it has been pushed ...

 ## gatsby-blog-us-east